Mahi/EasyPlayer/README.md

 To use EasyPlayer in your plugins:

-- Import it using `from easyplayer import Player`.
+- Import it using `import easyplayer`.
-- You can either subclass your own player class from it, or use it as-is in your code.
-- You can also use `from easyplayer import Effect` to create your own player effects for your subclasses.
-You should study the `easyplayer` package's content to learn more about how `Effect` works.
+- See `examples` directory to get started with the usage! :)

 [sp]: http://forums.sourcepython.com/
 [rel]: https://github.com/Mahi/EasyPlayer/releases